Olympics-Japan set to extend COVID-19 states of emergency ahead of Games

 The experts later approved the government proposal and Prime Minister Yoshihide Suga is expected to officially announce the extensions later on Friday.

 Japanese officials, Olympics organisers and the International Olympic Committee (IOC) have said the Games would go ahead under strict virus-prevention measures.
-IOC Vice President John Coates, who oversees the preparations, said last week the Games werehere whether or not the host city, Tokyo, is under an emergency state at the time.
+IOC Vice President John Coates, who oversees the preparations, said last week the Games werehere whether or not the host city, Tokyo, is under a state of emergency at the time.

+Tokyo 2020 Organising Committee President Seiko Hashimoto told a news conference she had received pledges from India - now battling a deadly second COVID-19 wave - and five other countries to vaccinate all their Olympic delegates as a countermeasure against a new variant that has emerged in India.

+IOC President Thomas Bach has 80% of the 10,500 athletes expected in Japan would be vaccinated and on Thursday urged Olympians to get their shots if they could.
+Delegates must also be tested before and after arrival.

-Comments by IOC officials appearing to dismiss Japanese concerns have sparked outrage on social media, including IOC President Thomas Bach telling an International Athletes Forum on Thursday: “Come with full confidence to Tokyo and get ready”.
+Comments by IOC officials appearing to dismiss Japanese concerns have sparked outrage on social media, including IOC President Thomas Bach telling an International Athletes Forum on Thursday: “Come with full confidence to Tokyo and get ready”, calling Tokyo the “best prepared Olympic city ever”.

 “I want to say ‘shut up’,” said one Twitter user.
 “Let’s beat up on the IOC, which denigrates Japan, and halt these crazy Olympics.”